 "I don't think I've smiled and laughed this much on a zoom call since we've been sheltering in place.
 So excited to meet such an awesome group to build with!" -2020 Fellow

-Due to safety considerations related to COVID-19, the 2021 program will be offered virtually via a Zoom platform.
+Due to safety considerations related to COVID-19, the 2022 program will be offered virtually via a Zoom platform for the first two of three retreats.
+The final retreat will be held (as conditions allow) at the beautiful Pendle Hill in Wallingford, PA.
 ELP Virtual Retreats bring together our focus on intentional relationship building, emergent design, fun, and inclusive spaces into remote gatherings through a wide range of techniques.
 These include virtual breakout room sessions, collaborative whiteboards, interactive surveys, and simulations to create a unique and immersive virtual experience.
 We also work to integrate non or low screen time through activities like individual reflection, “Phone a Fellow” sessions, and movement energizers.
 ELP also creates intentional spaces both during and between the retreats for informal interactions to help foster authentic relationships and group cohesion, such as morning "coffee" conversations, lunch and break sessions, evening game nights and happy hours.

 "I was pleasantly surprised at how well the virtual format worked for something that is meant to be an intimate, vulnerable program where we open up about ourselves and our differences and weaknesses.
 It was obvious how hard the facilitators and senior fellows worked to make this experience everything it could be, and their hard work paid off immensely.
 I feel more connected now than I have ever since this quarantine began, and I can't begin to say how excited I am to continue to work with this amazing group of people." ~2020 Fellow